 Students will also have the opportunity to bike between Manhattan and Brooklyn, attend a sporting event and enjoy a special farewell meal.

-To find more events occurring throughout your stay in New York City, visit the public calendar here.
+To find out about even more events occurring throughout your stay in New York City, visit the public calendar here.

 Student Reflections and Initiatives

 Below are links to blogs made by our Summer 2013 students: